 This article is the beginning of my investigation of the reality of the paradigm shift, its effect on the work environment, and its real characteristics.
 Here I will start as indicated in my previous articles from ancient history to modern-day’s architecture.
 Three architectural periods from ancient time is the subject of my discussion here the pharaoh, Mesopotamia, and Persian architecture.

-These architectures have initially some commons in terms of the type of architecture that existed at the time of constructing it in the specific country.
+These architecture have initially some commonalities, surely in terms of the type of architecture that existed at the time of constructing it in the specific country.
 The commonality comes in terms of the major buildings being of the religious type.
 And as per Banister Fletcher1they affected each other in terms of thinking and doing architecture.

-Paradigm shift in architecture: Pharaoh, Mesopotamia, Persia. pyramids of ancient Egypt near Cairo
+Paradigm shift in architecture: Pharaoh, Mesopotamia, Persia.
+The pharaohs

-For temples, architecture is not different from pyramids.
-All temples consist of three parts the gated inclined wall entrance (see figure 2) with carving and human-style ornament where behind it is the main courtyard with lotus columns and arcades.
-The second part is the hypostyle hall, which is covered, and light comes from openings from two sides.
-The last part is the sanctuary where the holly place is located.
-These temples are reserved only for presets and the king to warship and no public can access them, see figure 3 temple plan.
+For temples, architecture does not differ from pyramids.
+All temples consist of three parts: the gated inclined wall entrance (see figure 2) with carving and human-style ornament, where behind it lies the main courtyard with lotus columns and arcades.
+The second part includes the hypostyle hall, mainly covered, and light comes from openings from two sides.
+The last part includes the sanctuary, the holy place location.
+Pharaohs built these temples only for the presets and the king to worship, and no public can access them, see figure 3 temple plan.

-Dwellings in pharaoh architecture are houses consisting of the front garden and main arcade in the middle of the house leading to the other rooms, and at the end is the staircase leading to the canopy and second floor.
-Because these dwellings were built of mud bricks they have vanished and there is no trace of them but only drawings from previous archeology findings in the Louvre Museum.
+Dwellings in pharaoh architecture are houses consisting of the front garden and main arcade in the middle of the house, leading to the other rooms.
+Additionally, at the end is the staircase leading to the canopy and the second floor.
+Because the Pharaohs built these dwellings from mud bricks, they have vanished.
+Presently, no one has found any trace of them, but only drawings from previous archeology findings in the Paris Museum.

-It is well known in architecture and historical writings that pharaoh architecture is mainly tombs and shrine architecture, there are no writings or archeology findings of cities or ancient towns that describe that period’s architecture.
-The main characteristic of the architecture is the lotus column used widely in the temples and shrines architecture.
-This architecture is significantly simple in all components.
-The builders focused on showing the dominance, power, rigidity, and stability of forms and shapes that make this architecture.
+Widely known in history and academic writings that pharaoh architecture includes mainly tombs and shrine architecture.
+Moreover, presently no writings or archaeological findings of cities or ancient towns that describe that period’s architecture.
+The lotus column, used widely in the temples and shrines architecture, represents the main characteristic of the architecture.
+Therefore, this architecture is significantly simpler in all components.
+The builders focused on showing the dominance, power, rigidity, and stability of forms and shapes that make up this architecture.

 Mesopotamian architecture is located between and around the two rivers of tigress and Euphrates in Iraq.
 Here this type of architecture comprises homes, palaces, temples, and cities.

 Jane 2 shows that at the beginning of religious practice temples were built to worship a god, the temple is built on a platform with adjacent rooms.
-In later stages, temples were built on three platforms (see figure 4).
-The significant change came when the people beliefs changed, and the gods became humans.
-The temple became the home of the king’s family and dramatic change in the form of the temple and surroundings appeared.
+In addition, in later stages, temples were built on three platforms (see figure 4).
+The significant change came when the people beliefs changed and the gods became humans.
+Surely, the temple became the home of the king’s family and dramatic change in the form of the temple and surroundings appeared.

 The temple architecture became the king’s family residence including all related people’s residences as well.
-The temple design included rooms for the family, halls, dining areas, food preparation, stores, and living rooms.
-There is no evidence why the temple was made of platforms and the 26 temples were built some were square in plans and others rectangular.
+Specifically, the temple design included rooms for the family, halls, dining areas, food preparation, stores, and living rooms.
+In addition, there is no evidence why the temple was made of platforms, and the 26 temples were built some were square in plans and others rectangular.

 A number of different forms of temples appeared in Uruk (Sumerian period) as the Oval temple Khafaji (See Figure 5) where this temple is constructed of two platforms and surrounding rooms.
 The temple was not placed in the middle of the city as in other cities but at the edge of the city of Uruk.